spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 mapping (bytes32 => Ilk)                       public ilks;
 ```

-Mapping that stores an Ilk struct for each collateral type.
+Mapping that stores an Ilk struct for each collateral type.Bytes32 is the id of the ilk.

 ```solidity
 mapping (bytes32 => mapping (address => Urn )) public urns;